Violence and abuse

 Psychological violence

 Psychological violence can take many forms and can be difficult to put into words.
 Control, manipulation and constant criticism are some common characteristics.
-Often, psychological violence has a pattern, where over time one person makes the other feel worthless or in danger.
+Often, psychological violence has a pattern, where over time one person makes the other feel worthless, in danger or only worthy when they are meeting the needs of other people.

 Psychological violence often occurs in close relationships, such as parental psychological violence against children, or a spouse's psychological violence against their partner.
 We normally talk about psychological violence in close relationships, but bullying can also be seen as a form of psychological violence.